ChangeZH/VISTA-Dataset/README.md

 | ![](demo/Vis/soldier_behind_smoke_2.jpg) | ![](demo/Inf/soldier_behind_smoke_2.jpg) | ![](demo/CBF/soldier_behind_smoke_2.jpg) | ![](demo/GTF/soldier_behind_smoke_2.jpg) | ![](demo/NestFuse/soldier_behind_smoke_2.jpg) | ![](demo/CNN/soldier_behind_smoke_2.jpg) | ![](demo/MDLATLRR/soldier_behind_smoke_2.jpg) |
 |                 Visible                  |                 Infrared                 |                  0.3184                  |                  0.6086                  |                    0.2135                     |                  0.1481                  |                    0.8330                     |

+## Evalute

+Detailed assessment information will be released in the future.

+## Custom Dataset

+Detailed customization information will be released in the future.

+## Changelog

+Detailed update information will be released in the future.

-## THANKS
+## Thanks

-The dataset was carefully marked by the students of the research group of the Key Laboratory of Intelligent Perception and Image Understanding of Ministry of Education of the College of artificial intelligence, Xidian University.
+The dataset was carefully marked by the students of the research group of Professor Yang Shuyuan from the Key Laboratory of Intelligent Perception and Image Understanding, Ministry of Education of the College of artificial intelligence, Xidian University.